-9. The Minister may, by notice in the Gazette, establish an Authority which is a juristic person with the capacity to sue and be sued in its own name, with so much of the powers.
-35 duties, functions and jurisdiction set out in this Act, as the Minister may determine.
+9. The Minister may, by notice in the Gazette, establish an Authority which is a juristic person with the capacity to sue and be sued in its own name, with so much of the powers and duties set out in this Act, as the Minister may determine.

-Organs of Authorities
+Organs of new Authorities

-10. An Authority declared in terms of section 8 or established in terms of section 9 may consist of an Advisory Board or an Executive Staff Component or both, with such powers and duties referred to in sections 13 and 15(1), as the Minister may determine.
-40
+10. An Authority established in terms of section 9 may exercise its powers and duties through a Board or an Executive Staff Component or both, as the Minister may determine by notice in the Gazette.

-Name of Authority
+Name of Authority 25

-11. The Minister may. by notice in the Gazette, determine a name for an Authority.
+11. The Minister may, by notice in the Gazette, determine a name for an Authority.